What Is 45 Of 90

 Before diving into the solution, let's establish a clear understanding of the core mathematical concepts involved:

 • Fractions: A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers, the numerator (top number) and the denominator (bottom number).
-For example, 1/2 represents one part out of two equal parts.
+Here's one way to look at it: 1/2 represents one part out of two equal parts.

 • Ratios: A ratio is a comparison of two or more quantities.
 It shows the relative size of one quantity compared to another.
 Ratios can be expressed in different ways: using the colon symbol (e.g., 1:2), as a fraction (e.g., 1/2), or in words (e.g., one to two).